tom-2015/rpi-ws2812-server/readme.txt

 do
    <enter commands here to repeat>
 loop 10

-(Endless loops can be made by removing the '10')
+Endless loops can be made by removing the '10'.
+Inside a loop you can use {i} for the loop counter as function argument where i is the loop index (for loop inside loop) For example {0} will be automatically replace by 0,1,2,3,4:

+do
+	fill 1, FF0000, {0}, 1
+loop 5
+render

 For 'do loop' to work from a TCP connection we must start a new thread.
 This thread will continue to execute the commands when the client disconnects from the TCP/IP connection.